nanddeepn/nanddeepn.github.io/_posts/2019-08-07-spfx-connect-to-ms-graph-with-msgraphclient.md

 3. Navigate to /_layouts/15/workbench.aspx
 4. Locate and add the webpart (named ConnectWithMSGraphClient) to page.

-The page generates an alert “To view the information on this page, you need to verify your identity”, to resolve this add below urls to trusted site in browser.
+The page generates an alert "To view the information on this page, you need to verify your identity", to resolve this add below urls to trusted site in browser.

 - https://graph.microsoft.com
 - https://.office365.com